 - The availability of nearby alternative routes which offer the user a similar or enhanced experience to the claimed route.

 Under schedule 7 of the Wildlife and Countryside Act 1981 you can apply to make a modification to the Definitive Map.
 If you wish to apply for a modification order please follow these steps:

-- Download and complete the application form for a modification order.
+- Complete the online form for a modification order.

-- Download and complete the notice to notify a landowner of an application to modify the Definitive Map and serve on the landowner (if the landowner is not known, the completed form may be erected either end of the route claimed).
+- Complete the notice to notify a landowner of an application to modify the Definitive Map and serve on the landowner (if the landowner is not known, the completed form may be erected either end of the route claimed).

-- Following service of the notice, you must download and complete the certificate of notice form.
+- Following service of the notice, you must complete the certificate of notice form.

 - Submit the application form to the Senior Rights of Way Officer, the certificate of notice and supporting evidence.